Information for Incoming Students

 More information regarding the process can be found on the Government of Canada website.
 If you require any assistance along the way, you can email our Immigration Consultant, Teresa Inacio (firstname.lastname@example.org).

 Information and documentation on theses defenses can be found on our Master's Thesis page.

-If you are a part-time (continuing) student, and plan to graduate in the Fall, your final thesis (i.e., with post-defense changes) MUST be submitted to Graduate Studies by September 29, 2017.
-Your 2017-18 thesis course registration and continuing fee will be removed from your account upon receipt of your Request for Oral form.
+If you are a part-time (continuing) student, and plan to graduate in the Fall, your final thesis (i.e., with post-defense changes) MUST be submitted to Graduate Studies by October 2, 2023.
+Your 2023-24 thesis course registration and continuing fee will be removed from your account upon receipt of your Request for Defence form.

-If you are a part-time student and defend your thesis within the Winter semester (between January 4 but before May 3), all requirements, including final thesis submission, must be completed by May 3rd.
-Otherwise you are AUTOMATICALLY charged the Spring/Summer continuing fee.
+If you are a part-time student and defend your thesis within the Winter semester (between January but before April 15), all requirements, including final thesis submission, must be completed by April 15.
+Otherwise you are AUTOMATICALLY registered in the spring/summer thesis course and charged the Spring/Summer continuing fee.

 If you are still within your full-time residency, you will be required to pay the remainder of your full-time fees.